What Is a Money Purchase Pension Plan (MPPP)? How Is It Different From a 401k?

 • Expensive to maintain.
 The administrative and overhead costs of maintaining a money purchase plan can be higher than those associated with other types of defined contribution plans.

 • Heavy financial burden.
-Since contributions in a money purchase plan are required (unlike the optional employer contributions to a 401(k)) a company could run into issues in years when cash flow is lower.
+Since contributions in a money purchase plan are required (unlike the optional employer contributions to a 401(k)), a company could run into issues in years when cash flow is lower.

 • Employees may not be able to contribute.
 Depending on the terms of a plan, employees may not be able to make contributions to the plan.
-However, if the employer offers both a money purchase plan and a 401(k), they could still defer part of their salary for retirement.
+However, if the employer offers both a money purchase plan and a 401(k), employees could still defer part of their salary for retirement.

 Money Purchase Pension Plan vs 401(k)

-The main differences between a pension vs. 401(k) have to do with their funding and the way the distributions work.
+The main differences between a pension vs 401(k) have to do with their funding and the way the distributions work.
 In a money purchase plan, the employer provides the funding with optional employee contribution.

 With a 401(k), employees fund accounts with elective salary deferrals and option employer contributions.
 For both types of plans, the employer may implement a vesting schedule that determines when the employee can keep all of the employer’s contributions if they leave the company.
 Employee contributions always vest immediately.

-The total annual contribution limits (including both employer and employee contributions) for these defined contribution plans are the same, at $61,000 for 2022.
+The total annual contribution limits (including both employer and employee contributions) for these defined contribution plans are the same, at $66,000 for 2023.
 But 401(k) plans allow for catch-up contributions made by employees aged 50 or older.
-For 2022, the total employee contribution limit is $20,500 with an extra catch-up contribution of $6,500.
+For 2023, the total employee contribution limit is $22,500 with an extra catch-up contribution of $7,500.

 Both plans may or may not allow for loans, and it’s possible to roll amounts held in a money purchase pension plan or a 401(k) over into a new qualified plan or an Individual Retirement Account (IRA) if you change jobs or retire.